All Collections

 Irregularly shaped text frames

-Hyperlinks are not supported in our Digital & Print templates.
-It is not possible to change or add hyperlinks in your text in our editor.
-If you have fixed hyperlinks in the InDesign file that are static and in a separate field, you can enable this in your downloads by adding a custom PDF preset that supports hyperlinks.
+If you have fixed hyperlinks in the InDesign file that are static and in a separate field, you can enable this in your downloads by adding a custom PDF preset that supports hyperlinks (read more about adding custom PDF presets here).
+They will then appear in the downloaded pdf file.

-Scaled Text frames
+Scaled text frames

-Don't scale text frames.
 If you want to resize your text frame, change the actual size (width and height) of the text frame.
 So the scaling should always be 100%.

 Text columns